psychemedia/island-storynotes/godshill_to_do.md

 So, the day’s work was to be the moving of everything from the top of the hill back to the field below.
 So, after another day’s exhausting work they were back to where they were the evening before.
 They thought no more of it and set off home for a good night’s sleep.
 You can imagine their astonishment the next morning when they found that exactly the same had happened again.
 Everything had been moved and laid out perfectly once more on top of the hill.
 They were determined the church should be in their chosen location at the bottom of the hill and again moved everything back and then continued the building work.
 At the end of the day, the village elders decided to post watchmen around the church to watch over the building works.
 At midnight, in the dark, the watchmen started to hear rumbling sounds.
 They couldn’t believe their eyes.
 They saw the giant stones sway from side to side slowly, as if awakening.
 The smaller stones then started jumping and rolling up the hill, leapfrogging over each other and the various obstacles in the way.
 The larger stones moved slowly, swaying and rolling.
 Not only the stones, but marker pegs, ropes, shovels and anything related to the building of the church, flew up the hill with them.
 At the top of the hill, marker pegs were hammered into the layout of the church with mallets that swung themselves, and string tied itself to the pegs to form the guide for the church building layout.
-After the village elders had heard what had happened, they decreed that the church would be built on the top of the hill, and that from that time on, in honour of the miracle that had happened there, the village would be named “God’s Hill”.
-The field below the hill where they had initially tried to build their church was from then on known as “Devil’s Acre”.
+After the village elders had heard what had happened, they decreed that the church would be built on the top of the hill, and that from that time on, in honour of the miracle that had happened there, the village would be named "God’s Hill".
+The field below the hill where they had initially tried to build their church was from then on known as "Devil’s Acre".

 Isle of WIght, Ward, 1909